PurpleTurtleCreative/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 >Analytics for PROs!
 This plugin brings it all, great features and helpful info to easily see what you are doing.<br>
 > Frank van der Sluijs

-= Google AdSense Tracking and Affiliate Link Tracking =
+= Google Affiliate Link Tracking =

-With MonsterInsights Ads tracking addon, publishers can easily track the performance of their Google AdSense Ads inside their Google Analytics dashboard.

 Our affiliate link tracking makes it easy for bloggers and affiliate marketers to track their affiliate links with Google Analytics.